diverjoe/FishNet/README.md

-# What are we about?
+# What is this project about?
 This project's vision is to enable folks to enjoy their aquariums by creating an easy to use automation platform on which the community can add/update modules.

 The code and documentation are to be 100% open-source.
 Submissions are to be done via Pull Requests so we can ensure consistency.